aschmiedeke/gbtdocs/docs/references/backends/vpm.rst

 Incoherent Dedispersion VPM Monitor Webpage
 '''''''''''''''''''''''''''''''''''''''''''

-When operating in incoherent dedispersion mode, bandpass plots are displayed on a public webpage:
+When operating in incoherent dedispersion mode, bandpass plots are displayed on another `public webpage
-`<www.gb.nrao.edu/vpm/vpm_monitor>`__.
-The page refreshes every few seconds and so should be close to real-time.
+<https://www.gb.nrao.edu/vpm/vpm_monitor>`__.
+The page refreshes every few seconds and so should be close
+to real-time.
 Note that there is a separate panel for each bank, but only active banks will display data.
 The red curve shows the mean and the blue curves show the minimum and maximum values for the current data block.
 The average value should be around 30-40 counts and can be adjusted using the